optimumtact/logdiver/README.md

 orig_line = full original line

-Good pratice is for your preprocessor method to ALWAYS maintain the originaline attribute from the previous message when producing a new version of the Message object to be consumed.
+Good practice is for your preprocessor method to ALWAYS maintain the originaline attribute from the previous message when producing a new version of the Message object to be consumed.
 End users are expected to use this to quickly print/eyeball the original full line that was being parsed

 i.e